Connect with us

 Construction workers build a house in Kisumu.
 PHOTO | FILE

-Owners of any construction works whose value exceeds Sh5 million will be required to pay the National Construction Authority (NCA) at least Sh25,000, backdated to June 6, as a new levy takes effect.
+Owners of construction projects valued over Sh5 million must pay the National Construction Authority (NCA) a minimum of Sh25,000, effective from June 6, under a new levy.

-In a newspaper advert Friday, the NCA said the 0.5 per cent construction levy is payable to the authority by owners of construction projects above Sh5 million, including government ministries and departments, State corporations, private companies, NGOs, social groups and individual developers.
+In a newspaper advert Friday, the NCA said the 0.5 per cent construction levy is payable to the authority by owners of construction projects above Sh5 million, including government ministries and departments, State corporations, and private developers.

-“This is in relation to all construction projects in buildings, roads, water works, electrical works and other related works that require the services of a contractor,” NCA executive director Daniel Manduku said.
+“This is concerning all construction projects in buildings, roads, water works, electrical works, and other related works that require the services of a contractor,” NCA executive director Daniel Manduku said.

-Developers will be required to register their projects with the NCA within 30 days of awarding a contract, after which the authority will notify the developer of the amount of levy payable for the works.
+Developers must register projects with the NCA within 30 days of awarding a contract, after which the authority will notify them of the payable levy amount.

 “The amount of levy so notified shall be paid in full by the owner/developer to the authority upon which the authority shall issue a compliance certificate.
 No construction works shall be commenced without this certificate,” said Mr Manduku.